create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **specificationVersion**: string

 The string represent the basic specification version used by the parsed file in decimal format.
 For example, a scene conforming to this specification returns a value such as "4.0".
-This property is read only.
+This property is read-only.

 #### **encoding**: string

 The encoding is represented as a string that describes the data encoding used.
 Valid values are "ASCII", "VRML", "XML", "BINARY", "SCRIPTED", "BIFS", "NONE".
-This property is read only.
+This property is read-only.

 Additional valid values are "GLTF", "OBJ", "STL", "PLY", "SVG".